- Contracts , unfair practices , B2B , abuse of economic dependence , unfair terms , unfair B2B market practices

 - all other clauses of the contract, or of another contract on which it depends.

-The new provisions concerning unfair terms will come into force on the first day of the 19th month following the publication of the law in the Belgian Official Gazette.
+The new provisions concerning unfair terms will come into force on 1 December 2020.
 This only applies to agreements concluded, renewed or modified after that date.
 Agreements prior to that date are therefore not covered by the new legislation, except when they are renewed or amended.

 3. Prohibition on unfair B2B market practices